SaaSManDan/socialwebapp/README.md

 Other technologies: Amazon S3

 ## Dependencies
-The following dependencies are packages that should be installed with NPM.
+The following dependencies are packages that should be installed using NPM.

 express